Nakh peoples: Social structure

 Traditionally, Nakh peoples were known as a society with a highly developed and complex clan system.
 Individuals are united in family groups called "Tsa" – house.
-Several Tsa's are part of the "Gar" -branch or "Nekh"-road, a group of Gar's is in turn called a teip, a unit of tribal organization of Vainakh people.
+Several Tsas are part of the "Gar" -branch or "Nekh"-road, a group of Gars is in turn called a teip, a unit of tribal organization of Vainakh people.
 Teip has its own Council of Elders and unites people from the political, economic and military sides.
 Teips leave all cases to the democratically elected representatives of houses i.e. "Tsa".
 The number of participants of Teipan-Kheli depends on the number of houses.

 Some believe that most teips made unions called shahars and tukkhums, a military-economic or military-political union of teips.
 However, this has been heavily disputed by several historians and ethnographers, including Dalgat who claims that most Chechens never used tukkhums.
 He also claims that they were only used by some societies in the lowlands.

 The national scale issues were addressed through Mehk-Khel, the People's Council.
 Representatives of the Council were elected by each Teip Council and had an enormous influence on the destiny of the people.
 They could start a war or prohibit and prevent any teip from starting one.
 Mehk-Khel could gather in different places at different times.
 It used to gather in Terloy-Mokhk and Akkhi-Mokhk's Galain-Chozh region.
 A gigantic Mehk-Kheli stone still stands in Galain-Chozh, around which Mehk-Kheli members solved issues.